 Learning an instrument should be fun!
-Picking an instrument, however, can sometimes be a challenge.
+How to pick an instrument to play, however, can sometimes be a challenge.
 Being creative is part of being human, so we all want to play.
 Learning an instrument will help us develop skills, get smarter, create happiness, build self-esteem and improve quality of life.
 Many adults can be intimidated by learning a new instrument, but it’s easier than you think!
 The question is, which instrument should you start with?

 What kind of music do you like?